Smoothed Contrastive Learning for Unsupervised Sentence Embedding: Introduction

 \section{Introduction}

-A good sentence representation benefits many natural language processing tasks, so sentence representation learning has been widely studied \cite{logeswaran2018efficient,reimers2019sentence}.
-The rise of pre-trained language models has brought new improvements to many downstream tasks only through fine-tuning\cite{devlin2018bert, liu2019roberta}.
-Therefore, how to produce excellent sentence representation based on pre-trained language models is worth exploring.
-Lack of a large amount of labeled data, researchers have been exploring to learn sentence Embedding using unsupervised methods, but recently found that directly using BERT's pre-training embedding does not work well.
-In some scenarios, it is no better than averaging the Word2vec embeddings\cite{reimers2019sentence, li2020sentence}.

-To tackle the problem mentioned above, contrastive learning has recently been proposed and extensively explored to learn high-quality sentence representations based on the pre-trained language models.
-Contrastive learning aims to learn effective representation by pulling semantically similary sentences together and pushing apart dis-similar ones\cite{hadsell2006dimensionality}, via data augmentation methods and assuming a sentence is semantically more similar to its augmented counterpart than any other sentence.
-Among those unsupervised sentence embedding learning methods with contrastive learning, the latest state-of-the-art method, as far as we know, is unsupervised SimCSE (unsup-SimCSE)\cite{gao2021simcse}.
-Unsup-SimCSE generates the state-of-the-art sentence embeddings by implicitly hypothesizing ``dropout" acts as minimal data augmentation.
-Specifically, unsup-SimCSE randomly composes $N$ sentences into a batch and then passes the batch to the pre-trained BERT twice by applying independently sampled dropout masks.
-The embeddings derived from the same input sentences are ``positive pairs", while the embeddings derived from different input sentences constitute ``negative pairs".
-Impressively, though being simple, unsup-SimCSE works surprisingly well, performing on par with previously supervised counterparts.
+Good sentence representation benefits many natural language processing tasks, and sentence representation learning has been widely studied \cite{logeswaran2018efficient, reimers2019sentence}.
+Contrastive learning has recently been proposed and extensively explored to learn high-quality sentence representations based on the pre-trained language models\cite{devlin2018bert, liu2019roberta}.
+Contrastive learning aims to learn effective representation by pulling close semantically similar sentences while pushing apart dissimilar ones \cite{hadsell2006dimensionality}.
+Among those unsupervised sentence embedding learning methods with contrastive learning, the latest state-of-the-art method, as far as we know, is unsupervised SimCSE (unsup-SimCSE) \cite{gao2021simcse}. unsup-SimCSE implicitly hypothesizes ``dropout'' as minimal data augmentation and assumes a sentence is semantically more similar to its augmented counterpart than any other sentence.
+Though simple, unsup-SimCSE works surprisingly well, performing on par with previously supervised counterparts.